 - Strengthen coordinate of LTSS and other types of healthcare, including all Medicare and Medicaid services for dual eligible.

 - Enhance quality and accountability.

 DHS is always looking to enhance their programs.
 Areas of innovation that DHS is looking at are:

 - Information exchange

 Several questions were asked and answered during the Summits.
 Some of which are listed below.

-How does DHS expected MCOs to work on housing and employment when they are working on healthcare?
+How does DHS expect MCOs to work on housing and employment when they are working on healthcare?

-What plan are in place for the language barrios?
+What plans are in place for the language barriers?

-DHS will require MCOs to work with participates on these barrios.
+DHS will require MCOs to work with participates on these barriers.
 DHS already has five (5) languages on the state’s website.

 How frequently can participants change their MCO?